bitcoinops/bitcoinops.github.io/_topics/en/dual-funding.md

   - title: "LDK #2077 refactors code to make it easier later to add support for dual funded channels"
     url: /en/newsletters/2023/06/28/#ldk-2077

+  - title: "Core Lightning #6824 updates the implementation of the interactive funding protocol"
+    url: /en/newsletters/2023/11/08/#core-lightning-6824

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Liquidity advertisements